afrid0315/aws-azure-devops-interview_questions/networking-questions-answers.md

-Docker
-What version of docker you have used?
-Specific reason to use that particular version?
-Can we have multiple CMD in Dockerfile?
-Have you worked on docker swarm and docker compose? difference between docker attach and docker exec?

-Kubernetes
-Can we have multiple conatiners in a pod?
-Can we have similar conatiners in a pod?
-Lets say i have 4 conatiners, one of them has failed how would you check which container has failed?
-What is liveness and readiness probe?
-Why we need them?
-Have you worked on kubernetes monitoring?
-Which tools you have used?
-Can we deploy a pod on particular node?

-Connection draining in load balancer
 Routing polices in route53
 What encryption method u used for s3 bucket
  Auto scaling polices
 Work load in kubernates
 Terraform state file and terraform how to create particular resource Disadvantage of ami
-What is kublet
-Container runtime

 S3 object lock and how to give permission to particular user to bucket Replication